torch_geometric.data

 Applies the in-place function

-, either to all attributes or only the ones given in*args
+func, either to all attributes or only the ones given in*args.

 - clone(*args: List[str])